 I was boarding the plane heading home after four intellectually challenging days facilitating a leadership development workshop for a group of executive leaders.
 Values were a key topic that we covered.

 As I walked down the aisle to my seat, with the CEO from the program just behind me, I must admit I was hoping for ‘time out’ to mentally rebalance before getting back to my family.
 But that was not how it was.
 Upon sitting the CEO asked permission to engage in a discussion about the workshop.

 She proceeded to tell me a story that went something like this:

-She shared that in the company’s last fiscal year the organization was not doing as well as budgeted, and that discretionary compensation was determined by the extent to which the company hit certain key deliverables and metrics…and that in order to hit these targets she had ‘rebalanced’ the weightings of a few of the deliverables so that some incentive compensation would still kick in…
+She shared that in the company’s last fiscal year the organization was not doing as well as budgeted, and that discretionary compensation was determined by the extent to which the company hit certain key deliverables and metrics.
+In addition, in order to hit these targets she had ‘rebalanced’ the weightings of a few of the deliverables so that some incentive compensation would still kick in.

 The exact details of the story are not that important; what is important is that as she was telling me the story her neck started to become all blotchy, and then the redness crept up to her chin, and soon her face had a touch of blotchiness scattered here and there.
 She became increasingly uncomfortable in her own skin.

 I think the conversation was just a method of working something out for herself.
 She had, in effect, been dishonest and had just confronted that reality.
 In that moment of truth she came to terms with the fact that she had not practiced the very values that she had discussed over the last four days of the leadership workshop; the very values that she had developed and shared with all employees just 6 months ago.